equinor/radix-platform/public-site/site/guides/resource-request/index.md

 ![horizontal-pod-autoscaling](horizontal-pod-autoscaling.png)

 For Radix this can easily be done through horizontal pod autoscaling in the [radixconfig.yaml](https://www.radix.equinor.com/docs/reference-radix-config/#horizontalscaling).
-It will scale based on CPU load over time for replicas of a component (higher than 80%).
+It will scale up based on CPU load over time for containers of a component (higher than 80%).
 More information can be found at [kubernetes docs](https://kubernetes.io/docs/tasks/run-application/horizontal-pod-autoscale/)